GikonyoJohn/-dsc-phase-2-project-v2-3-group2/README.md

 # Conclusion

 Analyzing the models the following conclusion can be made:
-An increase with one bedroom decreases the house sale by $ 0.002.
+An increase with one bedroom decreases the house sale by $ 0.002;
-An increase with one bathroom increases the house price by $ 0.0725 An increase in Square footage of the home by one square foot increases the price of the house by $ 0.0002 An increase in Square footage of the by one square feet decreases the house price by $ 4.287e-07 An increase in floors by one increases price by $0.0657 An increase in grade rating by one increases the price by $ 0.1609 An increase in one square foot from basement decrease price by $ -5.477e-05 An increase in Square footage of interior housing living space for the nearest 15 neighbors by one foot increase prices by $ 0.0001
+An increase with one bathroom increases the house price by $ 0.0725;
+An increase in Square footage of the home by one square foot increases the price of the house by $ 0.0002;
+An increase in Square footage of the by one square feet decreases the house price by $ 4.287e-07;
+An increase in floors by one increases price by $0.0657;
+An increase in grade rating by one increases the price by $ 0.1609;
+An increase in one square foot from basement decrease price by $ -5.477e-05;
+An increase in Square footage of interior housing living space for the nearest 15 neighbors by one foot increase prices by $ 0.0001;
-There is no significant increase/decrease in the house price with the condition of the house Presence of waterfront decreases the house price by $ -9.5516
+There is no significant increase/decrease in the house price with the condition of the house;
+Presence of waterfront decreases the house price by $ -9.5516.